-- 22. Defendant John Mahalik is, and was at all times relevant to this Complaint, a member of the JJC Board of Trustees, which implemented and maintains the policy and procedures that were applied to deprive Salazar of her constitutional rights.
-Defendant Mahalik acted under the color of state law and is sued in his official capacity. - 23.
-Defendant Patty Dieters is a member of the JJC Board of Trustees, which implemented and maintains the policy and procedures that were applied to deprive Salazar of her constitutional rights.
-Defendant Dieters acted under the color of state law and is sued in her official capacity. - 24.
-Defendant Dan O'Connell is, and was at all times relevant to this Complaint, a member of the JJC Board of Trustees, which implemented and maintains the policy and procedures that were applied to deprive Salazar of her constitutional rights.
-Defendant O'Connell acted under the color of state law and is sued in his official capacity. - 25.
-Defendant Alicia Morales is, and was at all times relevant to this Complaint, a member of the JJC Board of Trustees, which implemented and maintains the policy and procedures that were applied to deprive Salazar of her constitutional rights.
-Defendant Morales acted under the color of state law and is sued in her official capacity. - 26.
-Defendant Jane Doe is a member of the JJC Police Department who interfered with Salazar's ability to exercise her constitutional right to freedom of expression on November 28, 2017, when she forced Salazar to stop distributing political flyers in generally accessible areas of campus, confiscated her flyers, and escorted her to a police interrogation room, where she was detained by the police for approximately 40 minutes.
-Defendant Jane Doe acted under the color of state law and is sued in her individual and official capacities.
+Defendant Farmer is responsible for the administration and enforcement of JJC's policies and procedures, including those that were applied to deprive Salazar of her constitutional rights, and JJC's policies pertaining to student discipline.
+Defendant Farmer acted under the color of state law and is sued in her individual capacity.

-- 27. Defendant John Doe No. 1 is a member of the JJC Police Department who interfered with Salazar's ability to exercise her constitutional right to freedom of expression on November 28, 2017, when he detained Salazar and told her that she was not permitted to distribute her flyers in generally accessible areas of campus without obtaining advance permission.
-Defendant John Doe No. 1 acted under the color of state law and is sued in his individual and official capacities. - 28.
-Defendant John Doe No. 2 is a member of the JJC Police Department who interfered with Salazar's ability to exercise her constitutional right to freedom of expression on November 28, 2017, when he detained Salazar and told her that she was not permitted to distribute her flyers in generally accessible areas of campus without obtaining advance permission.
-Defendant John Doe No. 2 acted under the color of state law and is sued in his individual and official capacities.
+- 18. Defendant Pam Dilday is, and was at all times relevant to this Complaint, the Director of Student Activities and Student Life at JJC.
+Defendant Dilday is responsible for the administration and enforcement of JJC's policies and procedures, including those that were applied to deprive Salazar of her constitutional rights.
+Defendant Dilday acted under the color of state law and is sued in her individual capacity. - 19.
+Defendant Debra Goff is a records clerk in the JJC Campus Police Department who interfered with Salazar's ability to exercise her constitutional right to freedom of expression on November 28, 2017, when she forced Salazar to stop distributing political flyers in generally accessible areas of campus, confiscated her flyers, and escorted her to a police interrogation room, where she was detained by the police for approximately thirteen minutes.
+Defendant Goff acted under the color of state law and is sued in her individual capacity. - 20.
+Defendant Melvin Cornelius is a Watch Commander in the JJC Campus Police Department.
+He interfered with Salazar's ability to exercise her constitutional right to freedom of expression on November 28, 2017, when he detained Salazar and told her that she was not permitted to distribute her flyers in generally accessible areas of campus without obtaining advance permission from JJC.
+Defendant Cornelius acted under the color of state law and is sued in his individual capacity. - 21.
+Defendant Jason Rose is a Patrol Officer in the JJC Campus Police Department who interfered with Salazar's ability to exercise her constitutional right to freedom of expression on November 28, 2017, when he detained Salazar and told her that she was not permitted to distribute her flyers in generally accessible areas of campus without obtaining advance permission from JJC.
+Defendant Rose acted under the color of state law and is sued in his individual capacity.